Locheir/DSA/README.md

 DSA Concepts using Python

 # About
-This Repository contains practice problems about DSA using Python
+This Repository contains practice problems as well as theory about DSA using Python